UP3M/Applied-Machine-Learning/Detectron2 (Mask-RCNN) vs Yolo v8 Instance segmentation/README.md

   >
 </div>

-In summary, Yolov8 is faster but may not achieve the same level of mAP as Detectron 2.
-Detectron 2 is more accurate but may be slower.
 The choice between Yolov8 and Detectron 2 will depend on the specific needs and constraints of the application at hand.